bgamari/ghc-wiki-import/commentary/cmm-exceptions.md

 ```

 This bug is not due to the lack of FPU exceptions in Cmm but bears mention as the internal conversion performed in 'realToFrac' on 'Float's would benefit from FPU exceptions: with Haskell-support for FPU exceptions this realToFrac would be able to issue an exception for NaN, Infinity or rounding errors when converting a Float to a Double and vice versa.
-That there is a related problem with rounding errors in the functions 'encodeFloat', 'decodeFloat', 'encodeDouble' and 'decodeDouble', see [ReplacingGMPNotes/TheCurrentGMPImplementation](replacing-gmp-notes/the-current-gmp-implementation).
+There is a related problem with rounding errors in the functions 'encodeFloat', 'decodeFloat', 'encodeDouble' and 'decodeDouble', see [ReplacingGMPNotes/TheCurrentGMPImplementation](replacing-gmp-notes/the-current-gmp-implementation).